kubernetes/website/docs/tasks/manage-daemon/rollback-daemon-set.md

 ## Understanding DaemonSet Revisions

-In the previous `kubectl rollout history` step, you get a list of DaemonSet revisions.
+In the previous `kubectl rollout history` step, you got a list of DaemonSet revisions.
 Each revision is stored in a resource named `ControllerRevision`.
 `ControllerRevision` is a resource only available in Kubernetes release 1.7 or later.